Meet Dr Tim Meek, President

 Dr Tim Meek is a consultant anaesthetist at James Cook University Hospital, Middlesbrough.
-He is the Honorary Secretary and President-Elect of the Association.
+He is the President of the Association.
 His clinical interest is obstetric anaesthesia.

 Why did you stand for election to board?